Life After The Mortgage is Paid Off: Our Family Financial Freedom Story

 After we paid off our house, we had a big decision to make … What do we do with all of our extra money?

 Since we were making extra principal payments, we had around $35,000 extra to allocate each year.
-This was A LOT of money for us!
+This was a lot of money for us!

-Well, here’s what we’ve done to build our wealth further, have more fun, and embrace exciting opportunities today.
+Here’s what we’ve done to build our wealth further, have more fun, and embrace exciting opportunities today.

 1. Vacation More